 Developing for the Oculus Rift

-We spent nearly the entire day playing with the Oculus that we nearly forgot the other major plan for the day, which was to actually make something for it.
-We were hoping to have a solid plan on what that thing was that we wanted to make, but by the time we loaded up Unity to begin developing, we had no idea what it was that we could build in a night that would leverage everything the Oculus had to offer as a true VR experience.
-So we did what so many others before us did, copied whatever it was that people liked and remade it.
+I spent nearly the entire day playing with the Oculus that we nearly forgot the other major plan for the day, which was to actually make something for it.
+I was hoping to have a solid plan on what that thing was that we wanted to make, but by the time I loaded up Unity to begin developing, we had no idea what it was that we could build in a night that would leverage everything the Oculus had to offer as a true VR experience.
+So I did what so many others before us did, copied whatever it was that people liked and remade it.
 The result?

 A room with a comfortable couch and a massively oversized TV.
-We did not make the models or textures ourselves, as we were on a tight schedule, so we grabbed some pre-made furniture models and found some nice textures to go along with them.
+I didn't make the models or textures myself, as I was on a tight schedule, so I grabbed some pre-made furniture models and found some nice textures to go along with them.
 More than anything, I wanted to see how a scene I made in a very traditional way translated to the Oculus, and man did it not disappoint.
-We figured what better use of a virtual world with a giant TV to do something we can never do in real life…
+I figured what better use of a virtual world with a giant TV to do something we can never do in real life...

-But this wasn’t about what the TV played, it was how things translated from our traditional development automatically over to the Oculus.
-As we sat on the couch, we looked around the room, down at the coffee table.
-We looked behind us and leaned over the couch, all these movements translating 1:1.
+But this wasn't about what the TV played, it was how things translated from our traditional development automatically over to the Oculus.
+As I sat on the couch, I looked around the room, down at the coffee table.
+I looked behind and leaned over the couch, all these movements translating 1:1.
 This was enough to show us all of the possibilities of things we could make with the Oculus Rift.

-- Extreme “screen door effect” - As the resolution is so (relatively) low and the screen is so close to your face, you can make out the individual pixels, which makes it look like you are looking through a screen door.
+- Extreme "screen door effect" - As the resolution is much lower than the purpose-specific one of the Rift and is so close to your face, you can make out the individual pixels, which makes it look like you are looking through a screen door.

 - No head tracing - Which was one of the great parts of the Oculus.
 You can turn and tilt your head and everything translates fine, but there is no leaning